 20 packets for $30.00

 This collection is designed for the person who wants to store and preserve as much food as is possible.
 These are all varieties that extend the season one way or another to make surviving away from the supermarket easier.
-One packet each of Winterkeeper tomato, Purple Top Turnip, Black Spanish Round Radish, Alaska Pea, Riner bean, American Purple Top Rutabaga, Black Turtle Soup bean, Royal Chantenay carrot, Ruby Queen beet, Ukrainian Pickling cucumber, Piel de Sapo melon, Wintermelon, Hollow Crown parsnip, Brunswick cabbage, Black Mexican corn, Jones Multicolor popcorn, Mammoth dill, Idaho Gem pumpkin, Yakima Marblehead Squash, Gills Golden Pippen Squash
+One packet each of Winterkeeper tomato, Purple Top Turnip, Black Spanish Round Radish, Alaska Pea, Riner bean, American Purple Top Rutabaga, Black Turtle Soup bean, Royal Chantenay carrot, Ruby Queen beet, Ukrainian Pickling cucumber, Piel de Sapo melon, Wintermelon, Hollow Crown parsnip, Brunswick cabbage, Black Aztec corn, Jones Multicolor popcorn, Mammoth dill, Idaho Gem pumpkin, Yakima Marblehead Squash, Gills Golden Pippen Squash

 PLASTIC PLANT LABELS

 It has become increasingly difficult to obtain plastic plant labels to mark your starting flats or varieties in the garden.
 We are going to offer at a reasonable price the following 3 sizes.
 Use a permanent marker to write the name and other information on the label to get a season long record.

 4 inch long white labels 20 for $ 1.85

 100 for $ 7.00